takakikatsushi/FGP/README.md

-# FGP-NLS for QSAR/QSPR
+# FIGP for QSAR/QSPR
-FGP-NLS is a symbolic regression using Filter-incorporated Genetic Programming with the constant optimization by Nonlinear Least Square.
+FIGP is a symbolic regression using Filter-incorporated Genetic Programming with the constant optimization by Nonlinear Least Square.
 GP implementation is **DEAP** library and mathematical expressions are analyzed with the help of the **sympy** library.
 As expression filters, three filters can be used: Variable filter, Functional filter and Domain filter.

-The main target of FGP-NLS is for QSAR/QSPR models.
+The main target of FIGP is for QSAR/QSPR models.
 The three filters help find human-understandable mathematical expressions as a result of giving up the extremely precise expressions explaining a training data set.
 Details are found in our publication.

 ### Reference: `To be updated`